amr745/buscar-books/README.md

 ## User Stories

 ### As a user, I want to:
-* type the name of a book into a search box and click search.
+* type the name of a book into a search box.
+* click a search button
 * see a list of books.
 * click on a book title.
 * see information about the book.